-Microsoft always caution that if you lose or forget the password, it cannot be recovered.
+Microsoft always cautions that if you lose or forget the password, it cannot be recovered.
 But a specialized Office Password Recovery tool like Office Password Refixer can help you retrieve a forgotten Office document open password with ease.

 Solution 2: Remove forgotten password

-If your Office document is saved as the older (97-2003) format such as .doc, .xls, .ppt, you can use one Office Password Remover tool to remove the forgotten Office password online so that you can open the document without password.
+If your Office document is saved as the older (97-2003) format such as .doc, .xls, .ppt, you can use one Office Password Remover tool to remove the forgotten Office password online so that you can open the document without a password.

-When an Office Word document is restricted editing with password, or when an Excel sheet is protected with password, you won’t be able to edit the word or modify the sheet once password is forgotten or lost.
+When an Office Word document is restricted editing with a password, or when an Excel sheet is protected with a password, you won’t be able to edit the word or modify the sheet once the password is forgotten or lost.
 Luckily, you can remove the forgotten password to modify an Office document by using 7-zip.
 Steps are as follows.